comp110-lytle/comp110/site/resources/curriculum.md

    - Knowing usage of `if __name__ == "__main__":`

 ## Unit 4: 'for' loops, Lists, Dictionaries, and Unit Tests
-- Lists
+- A. Lists
    - Basic list syntax and typing
    - Indexing on lists and updating values at an index (subscription notation)
    - `len()` function
    - methods: `.append()` and `.pop()`
-- Lists in Memory
+- B. Lists in Memory
    - Memory Diagrams with lists
    - Writing functions with lists (both modifying existing lists or creating new lists)
-- for loops
+- C. for loops
    - Using `for ... in ...` syntax in memory diagrams and writing functions
    - Using `for ... in range(...)` syntax in memory diagrams and writing functions
-- Dictionaries
+- D. Dictionaries
    - Basic list syntax and typing
    - Accessing, adding, and modifying values at an index (subscription notation)
    - function: `len()`